fabiangunzinger/causal-inference-notes/_notes/Neyman's ATE estimator.md

 - [[Mode of inference]] used throughout is randomisation-based rather than sampling-based: inference is directly justified by randomisation, not by assumption that sample of units in our experiment is a random sample of a larger population.

+This section contains a step-by-step version of the derivation covered in Appendix A of chapter 6 in @imbens2015causal.
+Their derivation is complete but can be hard to follow.
+This version here fills in the missing steps to make it easier to follow along, but it remains tedious.

 ## Estimand